AIResearchForge/Plant-Disease-Detector/README.md

 ## 👤 Author

-AIResearchForge — a portfolio project prepared to demonstrate practical proficiency with TensorFlow/Keras (Transfer Learning, Fine Tuning) in image classification tasks.
+AIResearchForge — a TensorFlow/Keras-based project for image classification using Transfer Learning and Fine-Tuning.